samuelkinyanjui/-finish_mobile_version_rev/README.md

 ### Usage
 Navigate through the web page to find the information you need.
 Use the links in the pages to move to different sections.
+Select the menu item
+When menu pop up select the page to visit

 ### Deployment